 - Resumes are Overdone

 - Rules out too many jobs and conducts too narrow a search

 - Doesn’t prepare properly for the interview

 A few times in our working lives when we come to a crossroads.

 There is opportunity and risk when we are faced with this situation.
 Do you find yourself considering saying ‘goodbye’ to the career job but still want to earn a wage or compliment your monthly pension?
 Why not consider meeting people and making connections?
 Want to learn more about technology and enjoy your hobbies and interests?
 Share your skills, mentoring others, working on your terms, or earning more than you thought possible outside of the parameters of your existing career?
 We’ll connect you with jobs for mature people at 4Retirees.

 Want to get started now?
 We’ll help you every step along the way.

 At 4Retirees we have flexible jobs that are available to you depend on your skills, interests and your circumstances.
 Complete free flexible jobs match and get your personalised list of flexible jobs opportunities one day, start making extra money the next!

 Maybe this is your time to reconsider your career.
-It’s time take an alternate path and try something completely different!
+It’s time to take an alternate path and try something completely different!